 “Doc Griggs” is an active participant in several organizations that promote positive change in the community.
 He is the Health and Wellness Chair for 100 Black Men of Metro New Orleans and serves on the 100 Black Men National Health and Wellness Board.
 In March of 2014, Dr. Eric Griggs was named Spokesperson for the American Cancer Society – Greater New Orleans and is a member of their Executive Leadership Council.
 As Chairman for the American Heart Association’s Multicultural Leadership Committee, he is also a member of their Greater Southeast Affiliate Multicultural Initiatives Committee ( AL,LA,MS,TN,GA,FL,PR).

 While Health and Wellness are near and dear to his heart, Dr. Griggs works closely with the youth.
 Dr. Griggs proudly serves as the Director of Health Sciences for STEM NOLA and currently serves on the Board of Directors for Playworks-Louisiana.
 Dr. Griggs also co-founded the Broadmoor Basketball Association, a basketball program for at-risk youth.
-Earlier this year, Dr. Griggs was appointed by Governor John Bel Edwards to the Louisiana Children’s Cabinet Advisory Board and as spokesperson for the Governor’s Louisiana Youth For Excellence program.
+Earlier this year, Dr. Griggs was appointed by Governor John Bel Edwards to the Louisiana Children’s Cabinet Advisory Board and as a spokesperson for the Governor’s Louisiana Youth For Excellence program.

 In addition, Dr. Griggs appears weekly on Fox 8 WVUE’s Morning Edition as a Health Educator every Thursday morning at 7:40 AM.
-On Tuesday mornings you can catch him at 5:10 And 7:10 AM on iHeart media’s “Morning News with Gerry V” in 3 different cities (New Orleans, Baton Rouge and Biloxi, MS) (News Talk 99.5 WRNO locally).
+On Tuesday mornings you can catch him at 5:10 And 7:10 AM on iHeart media’s “Morning News” in 3 different cities (New Orleans, Baton Rouge, and Biloxi, MS) (News Talk 99.5 WRNO locally).
 He appears weekly on “The Good Life” with Eileen Carter for “Wellness Wednesdays” and has a weekly radio broadcast every Thursday, “The Doc Griggs Show,” on WBOK 1230AM from 1:00 PM to 2:00 PM.
 He additionally makes monthly appearances on the “Good Morning Show” with Oliver Thomas.
 Dr. Griggs is also a contributing medical writer for Data News Weekly, a local community paper.